 Olaf Witkowski and Antoine Pasquali founded Crosslabs AI Research Institute in the summer of 2019.
 Crosslabs’ mission is to bridge the gap between academia and industry by focusing on fundamental research, and applying it to commercial projects in an effort to bring cutting-edge technology to market faster.
 As it stands, a significant lag exists between what is known in academic papers, and what is employed in industry.

 As a subsidiary of its commercially focused parent company, Cross Compass, it was important that the brand was positioned firmly towards academia.
-One that served as a hub between the Intelligence Sciences (machine, human, brain, life, complex, and social intelligences) and the university labs, tech companies and research institutions pushing the field forward.
+The Institute was to serve as a hub between the Intelligence Sciences (machine, human, brain, life, complex, and social intelligences) and the university labs, tech companies and research institutions pushing the field forward, and thus, needed to appeal to each.

 At its core, Crosslabs is about connection: connecting academics with industry, intangible ideas to tangible outputs, and ultimately the benefits of AI to humanity.
-It was also important for the logo to appeal to both Japanese and Western aesthetics.
+It was also important to appeal to both Japanese and Western aesthetics.

 Starting with a blank slate, I was able to draw inspiration from the academic world and started visually exploring the concepts of connection, overlap and focus.